Save Energy with Your Dehumidifier

 However, if the air conditioner is too large it may not effectively remove the humidity and the dehumidifier could then be run along with it.
 Running them together allows you to use less air conditioning if you set the temperature higher because a home is comfortable at a higher temperature if the humidity is low.

-In the picture below, the dehumidifier is installed downstream of the furnace and air conditioner, but it could also be installed upstream. so it can only be run when the air conditioning is off,.
+In the picture below, the dehumidifier is installed downstream of the furnace and air conditioner but it could also be installed upstream. so it can only be run when the air conditioning is off.

-Whole house dehumidifiers, and all but the smallest portable dehumidifiers, remove moisture using the “refrigeration cycle”.
-This technology is also used by refrigerators, air conditioners and heat pumps, and all of these consume much electricity.
-In this technology, air is drawn in and runs over cold coils, moisture collects on the coils and it drips into a collection pan.
+Whole house dehumidifiers and all but the smallest portable dehumidifiers remove moisture using the “refrigeration cycle”.
+This technology is also used by refrigerators, air conditioners and heat pumps, and all of these consume much

 Most portable and whole house dehumidifiers are controlled by a humidistat, which detects the moisture in the air and turns the dehumidifier on and off to keep the moisture at the level selected.

 A dehumidifier’s ability to remove water from the air is called it’s capacity.
 It is the amount of water it could remove in one day if it ran continuously.
-The average amount of water that a dehumidifier removes from the air will be a fraction of this.
-A typical portable model has a capacity of 30 pints, but may remove an average 10 pints of water per day.
+The average amount of water that a dehumidifier removes from the air will be

 The larger dehumidifiers have features making them suitable for use in a basement.
-They can be set to drain into a tank, which you must empty, or set to drain through a hose: into a floor drain, a sump (which has a sump pump), a utility sink or a basement shower, and in some cases through a hole in the wall.
-See How to Buy and Use a Portable Dehumidifier for Better Dehumidifier Energy Efficiency.
-Some models have a pump, allowing you to drain them up into a utility sink.
-If the model has no pump, you can build a shelf for it to let it drain into a utility sink .
+They can be set to drain into a tank, which you must empty, or set to drain through a hose: into a floor drain, a sump (which has a sump pump), a utility

 Before buying a portable dehumidifier, you must check if the outlet it will be plugged into is on a branch circuit that can allow the amperage the dehumidifier will use.
 Add it’s amperage to everything else plugged into that circuit.
-Check what is on the circuit by shutting off it’s circuit breaker or removing it’s fuse, and checking which outlets are no longer providing power.

 The largest models, which have a capacity of about 70 pints and can dehumidify an entire basement, draw about 6 or 7 amps.
 Most basement circuits allow 15 amps.
-An extension cord may be used to power a dehumidifier, but it must be an outdoor extension cord and it must be 14 gage wire or heavier, and should never run along a basement floor.
+An extension cord may be used to power a dehumidifier, but it must

-To buy and install a stand alone dehumidifier, see How to Buy and Use Portable Dehumidifiers for Better Dehumidifier Energy Efficiency and Energy Tips for Portable and Whole House Dehumidifiers.
+How to Buy and Use Portable Dehumidifiers for Better Dehumidifier Energy Efficiency

 Peltier Dehumidifiers